 Once you have the content in place, start organizing it.
 Create a few broad categories and divide them into subcategories.
 Have a maximum of four to six broad sections.
-Ensure that each topic is covered comprehensively and provides enough information to readers.
+Ensure that each topic is covered comprehensively.

-These are some best practices that you can follow when organizing your knowledge management system:
+These are some best practices that you can follow when structuring your knowledge management system:

 - A table of contents on the left is a good practice to keep content well organized.

-- Have an FAQ section that lists down all the common or popular questions asked by your audience.
+- Create an FAQ section that lists down all the common or popular questions asked by your audience.

 - Add images, videos, and screenshots to articles and cater to the different learning needs of your audience.